Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Motivation and Methodology

 \subsection{Explanation-Augmented Training}

 As introduced in the above section, we propose the \textbf{EX}planation-\textbf{A}ug\textbf{M}ented training framework (\textbf{\ourmethod{}}) (as illustrated in Figure~\ref{Method_Figure}) to mine explanation information and grammatical knowledge from LLMs and inject them into small models, ultimately achieving the purpose of using LLMs to enhance the performance of small models.
-Based on our understanding of the CGEC task, we divide the explanation information (note that the ``explanation'' we consider here is the LLMs analysis of wrong sentences in a broad sense) we want to obtain from LLMs into three categories: \paragraph{Error Types} We think that if the CGEC model knows the type of grammatical errors made in the sentence to be corrected, this will help it reduce the search scope when correcting errors, thereby helping it to make better corrections.
-Therefore, we ask LLMs to give the error types based on the input error sentences.
-Specifically, we pre-define types of common grammatical errors involving punctuation errors, spelling errors, word errors, syntax errors, etc. Then, we provide the defined error type schema along with the prompt to the LLMs, requiring them to choose only among the types we specified in the instruction prompt.
+Based on our understanding of the CGEC task, we divide the explanation information (note that the ``explanation'' we consider here is the LLMs analysis of incorrect sentences in a broad sense) we want to obtain from LLMs into three categories: \paragraph{Error Types} We believe that if the CGEC model knows the type of grammatical errors in the sentence to be corrected, it will help it reduce the search scope when correcting errors, thereby enabling it to make better corrections.
+Therefore, we ask LLMs to identify the error types based on the input sentences containing errors.
+Specifically, we pre-define types of common grammatical errors involving punctuation errors, spelling errors, word errors, syntax errors, etc. Then, we provide the defined error type schema along with the prompt to the LLMs, instructing them to choose only among the types we specified in the instruction prompt.

-\paragraph{References} We observe that LLMs have a particular ability to generate correct sentences based on wrong sentences, but the sentences they generate are not very controllable.
-Although the corrected sentences by LLMs cannot be used as the final result, we think they must be used as intermediate references for small models!
-Utilizing corrections from LLMs as references can provide valuable cues for the small models, thereby enhancing their performance.
-Therefore, we also guide LLMs to make corrections they think are reasonable for the wrong sentences and send the corrections provided by LLMs as references to the small model.
+\paragraph{References} We observe that LLMs have a notable ability to generate correct sentences from incorrect ones, but the sentences they produce are not highly controllable.
+Although the sentences corrected by LLMs cannot be used as the final result, we believe they should serve as intermediate references for small models.
+Using corrections from LLMs as references can provide valuable cues to the small models, thereby enhancing their performance.
+Therefore, we also guide LLMs to make corrections they think are reasonable for the incorrect sentences and send the corrections provided by LLMs as references to the small model.